OAI/learn.openapis.org/start-here.md

 This guide is directed at **HTTP-based API** designers and writers wishing to benefit from having their API formalized in an **OpenAPI Description document**.

-API formal descriptions are ubiquitous nowadays and **OpenAPI** is **the most broadly adopted industry standard for describing new APIs**.
+Machine-readable API descriptions are ubiquitous nowadays and **OpenAPI** is **the most broadly adopted industry standard for describing new APIs**.
 It is therefore worth learning it and getting it right from the start.

 - If you are unsure if this guide is for you, read the next section below.
 - If you do not know what "API", "HTTP" or "REST" mean start by reading the [Introduction](introduction.md) chapter.